 The U.S. FDA and European Medicines Agency (EMA) granted marketing authorization to 'Victrelis' in 2011 and the vaccine's sales grew to over $500 million in 2012.
-Although this figure declined in 2013, other new vaccines are promising compounds expected to generate nearly $200-300 million in additional revenues by the end of our forecast period.
+Although this figure declined in 2013, other new vaccines are promising compounds and could generate nearly $200-300 million in additional revenues by the end of our forecast period.

 Launch of new drugs

 Merck believes that its anti-PD-1 therapy for oncology and ACE inhibitor for Alzheimer’s disease have the capability to change the course of medication, and if successful, they can lift its growth outlook.
-The FDA had granted breakthrough status to Lambrolizumab in April, which is an investigational PD-1 specific monoclonal antibody for the treatment of advanced malignancy.
+The FDA had granted breakthrough status to its anti-PD 1 drug Keytruda (Lambrolizumab) in April, and subsequently approved it in September 2014.
+Keytruda is an investigational PD-1 specific monoclonal antibody for the treatment of advanced malignancy.

 Loss of patents impacting sales